-EN 332M The Age of Exploration (3)
+EN 332 The Age of Exploration (3)

 The spirit of exploration in Renaissance England as reflected in literature, with reference to 21st-century experience; accounts of Renaissance voyages to the New World in the context of other types of exploration - images of utopias, of superhuman heroism, of new power acquired through magic and science, etc. Readings range from Ovid to 20th-century science fiction, with emphasis on works by More, Shakespeare, Marlowe, Bacon.
-Co-requisite: EN 123.

-EN 333P Literature in the Age of Enlightenment (3)
+EN 333 Literature in the Age of Enlightenment (3)

 This course examines the literature of the Enlightenment and its effect on the shaping of the modern mind.
 Students will study the emergence of modern ideas of humanitarianism, tolerance, empiricism, and the social contract, particularly as expressed in British literature of the "long" 18th century.
 Representative works of Restoration drama, Neoclassical poetry, and early innovations in the novel will be covered.
-Co-requisite: EN 123.